unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 Now you have a running relay node and you're ready to forge blocks.

-### Explanations
+### Under the hood

-From configuration file we can see that 2 services will be started: a node and its database.
+From configuration file we can see that 2 services will be started: the node and its database.

 You also have 2 volumes mounted on the file system (for node and database files) and a local network for services communication.